 - a.
-Through of critical perspectives and decolonial theories (e.g., Asset-based understandings of community interactions) to students' respective local and global engagements. - b.
+Through critical perspectives and de-colonial theories (e.g., Asset-based understandings of community interactions) to students' respective local and global engagements. - b.
 In students' roles as global citizens who understand that group and/or individual actions have real life ethical ramifications.

-Core Requirements: 12 semester hours

 LLAS 100 Introduction to Latinx Studies (4)

 PLSC 455 Government and Politics of Latin

 America (4)

 SPCM 220 Intercultural Communication (4)